For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 REIT DECLARATION - INTERMEDIARY FORM PDF

-For UK resident individuals who receive tax returns, the PID from a UK REIT is included on the tax return as Other Income.
+For UK tax resident individuals who receive tax returns, the PID from a UK REIT is included on the tax return as Other Income.

 If completing the return online, in the section "Other UK Income" tick the bottom box "Any other income".
 On the next page enter the total amount of the PID received (including tax) in "Other taxable income – before expenses and tax taken off", enter the tax deducted in "Tax taken off" and in the box for description of other taxable income state "PID from The British Land Company PLC".